LI-900

-LI-900 is a type of reusable surface insulation tile developed and manufactured by Lockheed Missiles and Space Company in Sunnyvale, California.
+LI-900 is a type of reusable surface insulation tile developed and manufactured by Lockheed Missiles and Space Company.
 It was designed for use on the Space Shuttle orbiter as part of its thermal protection system to minimize thermal conductivity while providing maximum thermal shock resistance.

 Statistics

 LI-900 has a bulk density of 144.2 kg/m^{3}, or 9 lb/ft^{3}.
 Due to this material’s density being 9 lb/ft^{3} it was called the LI-900.
 It is made from 99.9% pure silica glass fibres, and is 94% air by volume.
 An LI-900 tile can be heated to 1204 °C and then immediately plunged into cold water and suffer no damage.

 Black and white tiles were used on the Space Shuttle to control the temperature of the vehicle while in orbit.